cg20241b/final-project-grafh-tuwah/README.md

 2. **Textures**: Custom textures will be applied to both the front and back of each card.
 This allows each card to have its own unique artwork.

 3. **Transformations**: Cards can be flipped and zoomed in/out when interacted with.
 Transformations such as scaling and rotating will be used to animate these actions smoothly.

-4. **Lighting**: Dynamic lighting effects will be applied to the board and cards to enhance the visual experience.
-Simple lighting changes can indicate a change in phase (e.g., turn or action).

 ## References